 Using personal messages, you may send items.
 The item sending button appears next to the text box, when you send a message (+).
 Sending items is only available to premium subscribers.
 However, any player may receive items.

-- Increase the chance of improving fishing and crafting abilities.
+- Increased chance to gain points in fishing skills and crafting abilities.

 The main source of income in the game is selling fish at the fish market.